Published On: Aug 25 2011 11:36:02 PM CDTUpdated On: Aug 07 2015 01:00:00 AM CDT

 Paragon, who got his start in the Los Angeles-based improvisation group The Groundlings alongside Reubens and Phil Hartman, returned to the role of Jambi in 2010 for "The Pee-wee Herman Show on Broadway."
 He's also had minor roles in "UHF," "Cheers" and "Seinfeld" over the years.

 Cowboy Curtis was a recurring character on "Pee-wee's Playhouse," and he was played by none other than Laurence Fishburne.

 Fishburne has gone on to appear in such movies as "Boyz n the Hood," "The Matrix" movies and "What's Love Got to Do with It," earning an Oscar nomination for his portrayal of Ike Turner.
 Fishburne also replaced William Petersen as the central character on "CSI" in 2008, but opted to leave the show in 2011 to return to movies and theater.
-He's since appeared in the 2011 movie "Contagion" and played Perry White in 2013's "Man of Steel," and had minor roles in 2014's "Ride Along" and "The Signal."
-He's also a regular on the NBC drama "Hannibal" and currently is a regular on the ABC sitcom "Black-ish."
+He's since appeared in the 2011 movie "Contagion," played Perry White in 2013's "Man of Steel," and had minor roles in 2014's "Ride Along" and "The Signal."
+He's was also a regular on the NBC drama "Hannibal" and currently is a regular on the ABC sitcom "Black-ish."
 He'll be reprising his role of Perry White for 2016's "Batman v Superman: Dawn of Justice."